I’m offering 4 PhD positions in AI Safety

 It was a pleasure to be invited to the Data Skeptic podcast, where I discussed my latest research on deception abilities in large language models with Kyle Polich.
 You can listen to the episode using this link or right here:

-The research was also featured on a radio program (in German), to which you can listen here.
+The research was also featured in an article at FAZ as well as on a radio program (in German), to which you can listen here.
 Furthermore, I authored an article (also in German) for Golem.
 Unfortunately, this content is behind a paywall.

 Language models have deception abilities